WilliwadelmaWisky/uncertainty-lib/README.md

 	3. Copy/Paste the scripts

 ## Examples
-NOTE: The import statements may vary dependeding on where the files a located!
+NOTE: The import statements may vary depending on where the files a located!

 ### Standard-method
 Calculate an uncertainty of a function `f(x, y) = x^2 * y^2` at `{ x = (1.0 ± 0.2), y = (2 ± 0.3) }` using a standard uncertainty propagation method.